btc-script-explorer/scantool/README.md

 It is intended to be used in a private network with a running bitcoin node.
 Notable features include:

 - Indentification of Spend Types (Input Types)
-- Parsing and Displaying of Serialize Scripts
+- Parsing and Displaying of Serialized Scripts
 - Identification of Data Types
 - Platform for Custom Projects